Virginia Small Business Funding

 In Fairfax County, ensuring that small businesses succeed is our top priority.

 How can Fairfax County help your start-up hit the ground running?
 It doesn’t hurt that Virginia is ranked the 16th lowest corporate tax state in the nation by the Tax Foundation, and Fairfax County has the lowest BPOL tax rate for most business sectors in Northern Virginia.
+In Virginia, small business funding is of the utmost importance.

 Fairfax County and Virginia provide fast, easy and secure methods for businesses to manage their tax responsibilities.